shuyulou/EPMC/README.md

-## Synchronizing Modalities before Fusion: A New Contrastive Learning Approach to Multimodal Sentiment Detection
+## Ensuring Pre-Fusion Modality Consistency: A New Contrastive Learning Approach to Multimodal Sentiment Detection

-This is the repository of Synchronizing Modalities before Fusion: A New Contrastive Learning Approach to Multimodal Sentiment Detection
+This is the repository of Ensuring Pre-Fusion Modality Consistency: A New Contrastive Learning Approach to Multimodal Sentiment Detection

 ![image](SMF.png)